Moroccan nationalism: Emergence in response to the Berber Dahir

-In 12 April 1937, an arrêté viziriel was proposed to divert the water supply of Meknes to European farms.
+On 12 April 1937, an arrêté viziriel was proposed to divert the water supply of Meknes to European farms.
 This allegedly deprived Meknes of its water supply and nationalist figures claimed that this was part of a scheme by the Protectorate to enrich European farmers and deprive the natives.
 A commission was made to inspect the claims and it included the Pasha of Meknes and head of the city's municipal services but it backfired.
 Demonstrators gathered outside the offices of the commission chanting "They've taken our water— not a drop of it to the settlers."
 In response to the decree, two thousand Muslim notables representing the population of Meknes addressed petitions to the sultan and resident-general calling for justice and equality.
 Mohamed Hassan Ouazzani wrote in his newspaper L'Action du Peuple "We and all the Moroccan population stand with Meknes to defend its fundamental rights over the waters of Bou Fakran."
 After protests on 1 September 1937, five men were arrested: Muhammad Barrada, Driss Manumi, Ahmad ibn Shaqrun, Muhammad Ben Azzou, and Madani Slawi.
 Popular riots emerged in cities like Casablanca, Meknes, Rabat, Fes, Oujda and Marrakesh from October 25 to October 27 after nationalists called for a response and detailed the events in the press.
 This led to French troops occupying the Fes madina and arresting and exiling the nationalist leadership.
 In total, over 400 people were arrested.
 Some of the nationalist leaders exiled included Allal al-Fassi who was exiled to Gabon and Ouazzani who was exiled to the Sahara.